UTSCCSCC01/Being-Seen/doc/sprint3/sprint3.md

 # Sprint 3

-## Sprint goal
+## Sprint Goal
-Complete as many stories as possible so last sprint may be spent making final touches to app and ui as well as to give time for testing
+Complete as many stories as possible so last sprint may be spent making final touches to app and ui as well as to give time for testing.

 ## Spikes
-Figure out how to recognize first sign in, figure out backend/display of newsreel, figure out search bar on frontend with recognizing spaces\
+Figure out how to recognize first sign in, figure out backend/display of newsreel, figure out search bar on frontend with recognizing spaces.

 ## Team Capacity
-115 hours
+**115 hours**

 ## Participants
 Ali, Glenn, Mark, Yiyang, Lianting, Kyle